CloneICP vs Apollo.io: Precision Discovery vs Vibe GTM

 - You need broad, high-volume prospecting (10,000+ contacts)

-- You need email sequences and automation (Apollo's strength)
+- You need email sequences and end-to-end campaign automation (Apollo's strength)

 - Your ICP is simple enough for keyword filters ("VP of Sales at Series B SaaS")